priyansh1409/Edusity/README.md

+Edusity is a responsive educational platform built with ReactJS and Vite, providing a dynamic and user-friendly experience for students and educators.
+The platform offers a variety of courses, and comprehensive student testimonials

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.